lobolanja/m-ii-cc/README.md

 # m-ii-cc
-Proyect for the subject Cloud Computing
+Project for the subject Cloud Computing